MuhammedImdaad/effective-CPP/effective-modern/item26/README.md

                                     // this won't compile!
 ```

 Compilers are sworn to uphold the rules of C++, and the rules of relevance here are the ones governing the resolution of calls to overloaded functions.
 Hence compilers will generate a call to the better-matching function.
-“Copying” non-const lvalues of type Person is thus handled by the perfect-forwarding constructor, not the copy constructor.
+“Copying” non-const lvalues of type Person is thus handled by the perfect-forwarding constructor, not the copy constructor (const lvalues will not get resolved into universal functions).
+Here it won't get compiled since an object of type Person is used to create a String object via perfect forwarding function.

 overloading on universal reference parameters is something you should avoid if at all possible.
 ### THINGS TO REMEMBER